MateuszMariaGrodzki/chat/documentation/registerdoc.md

 At least one digit
 At least one of special characters: !,@,#,$,%,^,&,*
 Cannot have white characters
 Cannot be shorter than 8 and longer than 15
+### HTTP status codes for each response:
+if user was succesfully registered and saved into database http status is 200
+otherwise http status is 422